About the Program

 Students typically participate in several seminar programs, journal clubs, and specialized research interest groups.
 They are also encouraged to attend and present their research findings at local and national scientific meetings.

 Admission to the program is on a competitive basis.
 The Graduate Record Examination (GRE) is a mandatory requirement.
-The Test of English as a Foreign Language (TOEFL) is a mandatory requirement for applicants whose primary language is not English.
+The Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) is a mandatory requirement of applicants whose primary language is not English, the Test of Spoken English (TSE) is highly recommended.
 Decisions are made by an Admissions Committee after review of applications and personal or phone interview.

 All students admitted receive: full tuition scholarship, paid health insurance, and an annual stipend ($26,650 in academic year 2014-15).